AnavMahajan/katacoda-scenarios/React-InterviewQuestions/step1.md

 Learn how to crack your ReactJs interview by preparing confident answers to some of the more common interview reactjs questions.

+## Note
-## Note: Use the preconfigured Reactjs setup on the right hand side for practicing the code snippits if required.
+Use the preconfigured Reactjs setup on the right hand side for practicing the code snippits if required.

 ## 1. What is React?